nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. A popup window will appear, as shown in the screenshot above.
 If you use the **Check Availability** button with a specific date, it will display a list of patients who have appointments scheduled for that day.

 * 💡Date must be in **YYYY-MM-DD** format and Time must be in the format of 24hr clock (HHmm).
-* 💡Once the appointment button is clicked, patient's card should not be clicked again, else the appointment made will be assigned to the latest patient's card clicked.
+* 💡Once the appointment button is clicked, you should not click the patient's card again, else the appointment made will be assigned to the latest patient's card clicked.

 ### Marking Appointment with a patient: `markApp`